Solicitor General Jose Calida bared his plans to further improve the caliber and quality of solicitors under his watch.

-Just this week, the Palace official had announced that more foreign banks have expressed interest to enter the Philippines this year, which is expected to help potential investors to set up shops in the country.
+Just this week, the Palace official announced that more foreign banks have expressed interest in entering the Philippines this year.
+They expect this to help potential investors set up shops in the country.

-The International Monetary Fund (IMF) has also said that the Philippines is expected to maintain its strong GDP growth momentum registered in 2016 into 2017 at a pace of 6.8 percent.
+The International Monetary Fund (IMF) also said that the Philippines will sustain its strong GDP growth momentum from 2016 into 2017 at a rate of 6.8 percent.

 In the same press briefing, Abella said the Department of Education (DepEd) is set to release 977 million hardship allowance for teachers.
 “Teachers assigned to multi-grade classes, mobile teachers and alternative learning system coordinated is set to receive the respective special hardship allowances (SHA) amounting to 997,405,080,” Abella said.